by Joseph Heller

 Catch-22 Theme of Mortality

 Mortality and the inevitability of death pervade Catch-22.
 Yossarian's friends die in unnecessary and brutal ways.
-This instills a terror in Yossarian that some might consider irrational.
-In fact, his fear of death is justified given the situation.
-But horrifying as it is, the spectacle of death is strangely fascinating and people are drawn to it.
+This instills a terror in Yossarian that some might consider irrational, but we think his fear of death is justified given the situation.
+But horrifying as it is, the spectacle of death is strangely fascinating, and people are drawn to it.
 When describing a death scene, Heller often slows down time to make it more dramatic.
+It's a pretty safe bet that a story that takes place in the middle of a war will address death and mortality, and Heller certainly doesn't hold back here.

 Questions About Mortality